Introduction and scope

 You must not copy, transmit or remove any data without prior written approval from the buyer.

-Except as set out in the work order, you must not subcontract any aspect of the services without obtaining the buyer’s prior written consent.
+Except as set out in the work order, you must not subcontract any aspect of the deliverables without obtaining the buyer's prior written consent.

 12. Payment and expenses

-If the products or services meet the requirements of the work order, the buyer will pay you.
+If the deliverables meet the requirements of the work order, the buyer will pay you.

-You must provide a correctly rendered tax invoice to the buyer containing the information required by the buyer as specified in the work order.
-The buyer will pay you within 30 days of the buyer receiving a correct tax invoice.
+Unless otherwise specified in the work order, you must provide a correctly rendered tax invoice to the buyer containing the information required by the buyer as specified in the work order.
+The buyer will pay you within 30 days of the buyer receiving a correct tax invoice or such other timeframe as agreed by the parties.

-You must not charge the buyer for any supply or expense not specified in the work order (for example, travel).
+You must not charge the buyer for any cost not specified in the work order (for example, travel).
+Additional costs allowed by the work order may only be claimed if they:

 13. Interest for late payment